-I can’t change the past, and the decision that I made to get to this point was a simple one.
-And it’s really no different than the hundred other decisions we make, whether that is choosing the right route for a convoy, or deciding if someone should lose their career due to violating a military order.
+I can’t change the past, and the decisions made to get to this point were a simple one.
+And it’s really no different than the hundred other decisions made everyday, whether that is choosing the right route for a convoy, or deciding if someone should lose their career due to violating company policy.

 Make a decision and stick to it.
 Whether that be in business or in your life plan, there are always going to be ups and downs, don’t let the downs pull you away from the course you set.

 We Can’t Always Control The Outcome, So Influence The Future

 There are a lot of other questions this brought up.
 Mostly about life.

 Is my snail carnage just a metaphor for life?
 Get crushed or move out of the way.

 Or is it saying don’t worry about it, you can’t do anything about it anyway?

 Or is it just making a comment on the survival of the fittest and how it sucks to suck?